-Let’s know what it is! – Chamomile is renowned for its medicinal properties and beauty benefits.
+What is Chamomile? – Chamomile is renowned for its medicinal properties and beauty benefits.
 It is basically a herb that originates from a blooming plant in the daisy gang.
 Native to Asia, Europe, Australia and North America, this beautiful flower blossoms during early summers.
 People all over the word usually drink it as a tea.

 Why you need it? – Chamomile flowers posses many powerful skin properties such as anti-inflammatory, anti-fungal, antibacterial and antioxidants.